 Keith Fullerton Whitman is a musician currently based in Cambridge, MA.
-Starting in the mid-1990's while working on a "Music Synthesis" Degree at Boston's Berklee College of Music, Keith began exploring electronic music's many facets, eventually yielding dozens of full length albums, singles, remixes, and compilation appearances for influential labels such as Kranky, Editions Mego, PAN, Planet µ, Carpark, Room40, Amethyst Sunset, Amish, NNA Tapes, No Fun Productions, Agents of Chaos, Arbor, Digitalis Limited, Ekhein, Heavy Tapes, Rare Youth, Root Strata, and many more.
+Beginning in the early 90's while working on a "Music Synthesis" Degree at Boston's Berklee College of Music, Keith began exploring electronic music's many facets, eventually yielding dozens of recordings for influential labels such as Kranky, Editions Mego, PAN, Planet µ, Carpark, Room40, Amethyst Sunset, Amish, NNA Tapes, No Fun Productions, Agents of Chaos, Arbor, Digitalis Limited, Ekhein, Heavy Tapes, Rare Youth, Root Strata, and many more.

-Over the past 15 years, Keith has given over 500 performances of his music - everything from solemn held-tones to pointillist reckless-abandon - at venues ranging from "Punk" basements to some of the most celebrated European & North-American festival stages such as Akousma, CTM, Dissonanze, Electronica En Abril, Kontraste, LUFF, Mutek, Novas Frequencias, Présences Électroniques, Skanu Mesz, Sonic Acts, Suoni Per Il Popolo, Unsound, Werkleitz, etc. In addition, he has given dozens of talks, taken part in Colloquia, set up fIlm & audio installations, and organized music festivals, concerts for other performers, and film events in the Boston area & beyond.
+Over the past 15 years, Keith has given over 500 performances of his music - everything from solemn held-tones to pointillist reckless-abandon - at venues ranging from "Punk" basements to some of the most celebrated European & North-American festival stages such as Akousma, CTM, Dissonanze, Electronica En Abril, Kontraste, Lanaudière, LUFF, Mutek, Novas Frequencias, Présences Électroniques, Skanu Mesz, Sonic Acts, Suoni Per Il Popolo, Terraforma, Unsound, Werkleitz, ZKM, etc. In addition, he has given dozens of talks, taken part in Colloquia, set up film & audio installations, and co-curated music festivals, organized concerts for other performers, and film events in the Boston area & beyond.

-He has collaborated both on stage and on record with Oren Ambarchi, Rhys Chatham, Tony Conrad, Greg Davis, Deerhunter, JD Emmanuel, Lawrence English, Mark Fell, David Grubbs, Michael Karoli & Malcolm Mooney (Can), Eli Keszler, Felix Kubin, Alan Licht, Matmos, Geoff Mullen, Benjamin Nelson, Charlemagne Palestine, Terry Riley, Ben Vida, and countless others.
-He is also known for his performances and realizations of works by composers such as Phill Niblock, Dick Raaijmakers and Conrad Schnitzler.
-He has composed for dance, and his music has been set to motion by choreographers & dance ensembles including Chantal Yzermans (at the Merce Cunningham Dance Studio,) the Andersson Dance Company, and the NYU New Music and Dance Ensemble.
+He has collaborated both on stage and on record with Oren Ambarchi, Rhys Chatham, Tony Conrad, Greg Davis, Deerhunter, JD Emmanuel, Lawrence English, Mark Fell, David Grubbs, Michael Karoli & Malcolm Mooney (Can), Eli Keszler, Felix Kubin, Alan Licht, Matmos, Norbert Möslang, Geoff Mullen, Benjamin Nelson, Charlemagne Palestine, Terry Riley, Joel Ryan, Jessica Rylan, Ben Vida, and countless others.
+He is also known for his performances and realizations of works by composers such as Ilhan Mimaroglu, Phill Niblock, Dick Raaijmakers and Conrad Schnitzler.
+He has composed for dance, and his music has been set to motion by choreographers & dance ensembles including Chantal Yzermans, the Andersson Dance Company, and the NYU New Music and Dance Ensemble.
 He has supplied music and sound-design for several video game & "music for picture" projects, advertisements, and assorted environments.